 - Be careful when eating outdoors, and clear the table as soon as you have finished eating.
 Avoid eating outdoors if there are a lot of insects flying about.

 - Cover up your drinks and use a straw.

 - Clean your mouth and hands after eating.

-- Don’t swat at wasps or bees – most insects defend themselves by stinging.
+- Don’t swat at wasps or bees – they usually sting to defend themselves.
 Stay calm and move slowly.

 - Cover up your skin with clothing.

 - Keep windows closed during the day.

 - Stay away from beehives and wasps' nests.

 If someone is stung or bitten by the insect that they are allergic to, they will usually first take antihistamines in the form of a tablet.
 Depending on how severe the skin reaction is, a steroid medication may be used too.
 If more serious symptoms develop – such as breathing problems, nausea, circulation problems or swelling in the mouth and throat – adrenaline must be injected as soon as possible.
 If anaphylactic shock occurs, call for emergency medical services immediately (112 in Germany and many other European countries or 911 in the U.S.)